jsai2001/Common-PDFs/ExperienceQuestions.md

 ## How good , you are with coding?
 Do you have any relevant experience?

-Here’s the updated response, with the changes you mentioned:

-"I have a strong coding foundation, particularly with Python and Shell scripting, which I’ve actively applied in my role as a DevOps Engineer at NielsenIQ India.
+I have a strong coding foundation, particularly with Python and Shell scripting, which I’ve actively applied in my role as a DevOps Engineer at NielsenIQ India.
 My coding skills are focused on automating tasks, writing scripts for infrastructure management, and integrating tools within CI/CD pipelines.

 Here are some relevant examples of my coding experience:

-- **Python**: I have written numerous automation scripts in Python to manage cloud resources, automate repetitive tasks, and interact with APIs.
-This includes automating processes for cloud services like AWS and orchestrating system-level tasks to improve operational efficiency.
+- Python: Written many automation scripts using Python to manage cloud resources, automate repetitive tasks, and to interact with APIs.
+Automating processes in the Cloud for services such as AWS and orchestrating system-level tasks to increase the operational efficiency.

-- **Shell Scripting**: I’ve used Shell scripting extensively to automate system-level tasks such as managing Linux environments, configuring servers, and automating application deployments.
+- Shell Scripting: I’ve used Shell scripting extensively to automate system-level tasks such as managing Linux environments, configuring servers, and automating application deployments.
 These scripts have significantly reduced manual intervention and improved overall efficiency.

-- **CI/CD Pipelines**: I integrated Python and Shell scripts into Jenkins and GitLab CI/CD pipelines to automate build, test, and deployment processes.
-This coding experience helped optimize our pipelines, ensuring that code was automatically tested and deployed consistently.
+- CI/CD Pipelines: I incorporated Python and Shell scripts in Jenkins and GitLab CI/CD pipelines to automate the build, test, and deployment process.
+This coding experience optimized our pipelines by automatically testing and deploying the code in a consistent manner.

-- **Infrastructure as Code (IaC)**: With tools like Terraform and Ansible, I’ve written and managed configuration scripts to automate cloud infrastructure provisioning.
+- Infrastructure as Code (IaC): With tools like Terraform and Ansible, I’ve written and managed configuration scripts to automate cloud infrastructure provisioning.
 This required precise coding to maintain syntax, logic, and versioning of infrastructure templates.

-- **Snowflake SQL**: I have extensive experience writing and optimizing Snowflake SQL queries for data manipulation, reporting, and integration with other tools.
-This included crafting complex queries for data extraction, transformation, and loading (ETL), as well as optimizing query performance for large datasets.
+- Snowflake SQL: I have a long history of writing and optimizing Snowflake SQL queries for data manipulation, reporting, and integration with other tools.
+This included crafting complex queries for ETL, as well as optimizing query performance on large datasets.

-Overall, I have practical experience in coding, primarily focused on automation, infrastructure management, data handling, and DevOps processes.
-While my expertise lies in scripting and SQL, I continuously work to improve my coding skills in Python and other programming languages."
+Overall, I have hands-on experience in coding, mainly on automation, infrastructure management, data handling, and DevOps processes.
+My skills are basically in scripting and SQL; however, I am continually improving my coding skills with Python and other programming languages.

 ## What's your total experience of these 3 years?